isomerpages/moe-fairfieldsec/_parents/PDLP/Overview.md

 #### Device Management Application

-A Device Management Application (**“DMA”**) will come pre-installed on all PLDs purchased through the school, and will be installed on all student-owned devices subject to parental/guardian consent.
+A Device Management Application (**“DMA”**) will be installed on all PLDs purchased through the school, and will be installed on all student-owned devices subject to parental/guardian consent.
 The DMA has 3 main components which will support the use of the PLD in the classroom and safeguard students’ cyber wellness:

 (a) Classroom Management Service: This enables teachers to manage the students’ use of the PLD during lesson time to improve classroom management and support effective teaching and learning. <br>
 b) Mobile Device Management Service: This facilitates the updating and managing of the PLD, protects the PLD from malicious software, and protects students from objectionable internet content.<br>